Dissociative Disorders

 Treatment Considerations

 Phase-based treatment is standard: first establish safety and stabilization, develop internal communication and co-consciousness (in DID), then carefully approach trauma processing, and finally integrate and rehabilitate.
 Therapists working with dissociation need training beyond general trauma work.
-EMDR and IFS have growing evidence with dissociative presentations when modified appropriately.
-Hypnosis, when used by trained clinicians, can facilitate communication with dissociated parts.
+The practical safeguard is screening for dissociation before beginning any trauma-processing protocol, because standard EMDR and other exposure-based procedures can destabilize a dissociative client whose dissociation went undetected.
+Adapted EMDR and IFS are both used with dissociative presentations, though the published evidence is largely case series rather than controlled trials.
+Hypnosis is used by some specialists to facilitate communication between parts, but it raises suggestibility and can distort memory, and hypnotically influenced recall carries consequences that reach outside the therapy room into any later legal proceeding.
 Treatment is typically long-term.

 Sorted by evidence tier: guideline-recommended first, then RCT-supported, then emerging/limited evidence.